haglauerpatryk/Projects/README.md

 Hi!

-I uploaded for the time being only one project, because for one thing:
+I uploaded for the time being only one project, because:
   - I prefered to do one bigger project than 10 smaller.
   - I wanted to show some of my actual work and not mini projects from various courses.